ArtistaVeKaras/JavaWithCucumberAndSeleniumPart2/Docs/CucumberRunnerGuide.md

 - `features`: Points to your `.feature` files.
 - `glue`: Tells Cucumber where to find your step definitions.
 - `tags`: Lets you run specific scenarios by tagging them with `@tagName`.
+- `monochrome`: Makes the console output more readable.
+- `dryRun`: Checks if all steps have definitions without running the tests.
+- `plugin`: Configures report formats (HTML, JSON, JUnit).

 ### 3. Running Tests
 - Right-click the Runner class and select "Run".